RichardAth/Projects/BigIntCalculator/readme.txt

 factorised in a reasonable time will not cause an overflow.

-Profiling using Visual Studio suggests that changing from DAs BigIntegers to GMP/MPIR would not improve performance much.
+Profiling using Visual Studio suggests that changing from DAs BigIntegers to GMP/MPIR would not improve performance.
 This would be a huge task.

 the time taken to factorise a large number is unpredictable e.g.